Bertha Wright: Career

 Under Wright’s support, the Berkeley Day Hospital and Berkeley Clinic provided services to the poorest population.
 She established the Berkeley Day Nursery, the first public child day care center in California.

 In 1909, Mabel Weed replaced Wright as secretary of the Charitable Organization Society, and Wright became the district nurse for the Berkeley Schools.

 In 1912, Wright and a group of local women founded the Baby Hospital in Oakland.
 The Baby Hospital, later to become the Children's Hospital Oakland, opened in 1914 with 38 beds in an old residential building.

 Personal life

 Bertha Wright and Mabel Weed met when they were both working at the Charity Organization Society in Berkeley.
 The two women moved in together, and Weed adopted three children: Philip, Alice Barbara and Jean.
 They also raised a number of foster children together.
-Wright moved to Woodside, California in 1924 along with her partner Weed, and they adopted several more children from foster care before Wright's death in 1971.
+Wright and Weed moved to Palo Alto, California in 1938, and they fostered several more children from foster care before Wright's death in 1971.